anirudhra/ifc6410/README.md

 Kernel modules will be compiled and available in .../build/tmp/deploy/images/ifc6410 (kirkstone branch) or qcom-armv7a (scarthgap branch) directory.
 These need to match the kernel that is booted/flashed.
 Also, QCOM firmware is typically flashed to /dev/mmcblk0p15 parittion (a.k.a/labeled "cache" paritition) and sometimes mapped to /lib/firmware in fstab.
 An alternative/better way is to copy the firmware files directly to the rootfs partition's /lib/firmware locally (or /usr/lib/firmware depending on distribution).

 Both modules and firmware are necessary to be loaded for the kernel and devices to function properly.
+Due to size limits, some versions of kernel modules may be split into multiple parts.
+It's important to merge the contents of multiple archives in /lib/modules/<version>.

 An archive of qcom-firmware image is available in custom_boot directory (for reference, as it only needs to be flashed once if mounting partition as /lib/firmware instead of copying files locally on rootfs' /lib/firmware directory - preferred way).
 See .../docs/part-table.png for original mappings, mounts and partition references for onboard EMMC.